Connections to Sand Creek

 Castillo de San Marcos, FL

 At the conclusion of the Red River War, many Native Americans in the southwestern territories had been forced onto reservations including Fort Sill in current-day Oklahoma.
-From here 74 prisoners, many of who were survivors of the Sand Creek Massacre, were chosen for confinement and sent to Castillo de San Marcos also known as Fort Marion.
+From here, 74 prisoners, many of whom were survivors of the Sand Creek Massacre, were chosen for confinement and sent to Castillo de San Marcos, also known as Fort Marion.
 Many of the imprisoned died here, crazed by isolation and torment, victims of exhaustion and confinement.